-Once the loan is processed, it will cut a check to the original lender to pay off the loan, and they’ll receive the title to the car in return.
+Once the auto loan is processed, it will cut a check to the original lender to pay off the loan, and they’ll receive the title to the car in return.

 Refinancing with even a small interest rate decrease can make a difference.
-For example, say you bought a truck with a six-year $30,000 loan at 5.99% APR.
-Over the course of your loan term, you’ll pay $5,787 in interest.
+For example, say you bought a truck with a six-year $30,000 auto loan at 5.99% APR.
+Over the course of your auto loan term, you’ll pay $5,787 in interest.

 If, however, you manage to refinance your loan to one with a 5.25% APR, you’d save $749.